NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 ## Usage

-As mentioned above, the `convo.console` module is nothing more than a lightweight wrapper that calls the classes that do the actually processing.
-It has been implemented this way because it provides a skeleton structure that will mean that future expansion will require minimal refactoring.
+As mentioned above, the `convo.console` module is a lightweight wrapper that calls the tool's business logic.
+It is implemented this way to provide a skeleton for future functionality.

-Although `console` may be the simplest sub-module, but it's also the largest because of a significant amount of boilerplate code in place that will make complex logging and debugging simpler to implement.
-The most important feature of this module is [the `cli()` method in `convo/console/__init__.py`](https://github.com/NickAnderegg/static-conversations/blob/main/convo/console/__init__.py#L41), which initializes a `CommentManager`:
+Although `console` may be the simplest sub-module, it's also the largest because of a significant amount of boilerplate code that will make it possible to implement powerful logging and debugging features.
+The most important feature of this module is [the `cli()` method in `convo/console/__init__.py`](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/convo/console/__init__.py#L41), which initializes a `CommentManager`:

 ```python
 def cli(ctx, verbosity, quietness, **kwargs):